argonne-lcf/user-guides/docs/aurora/data-science/libraries/openvino.md

 Note:

-* OpenVINO does not currently support the level zero backend.
-OpenCL must be used istead, which can be set on Aurora with `export ONEAPI_DEVICE_SELECTOR=opencl:gpu`
+* OpenVINO does not currently support the Level Zero backend.
+OpenCL must be used instead, which can be set on Aurora with `export ONEAPI_DEVICE_SELECTOR=opencl:gpu`
 * The [Remote Tensor API](https://docs.openvino.ai/2023.3/openvino_docs_OV_UG_supported_plugins_GPU_RemoteTensor_API.html) must be used to share the SYCL OpenCL context with OpenVINO